H2CO3/Sparkling/doc/capi.md

 One word about the return value.
 Values are represented using the `SpnValue` struct, which is essentially a tagged union (with some additional flags).
 Values can be of type `nil`, Boolean, number (integer or floating-point), function, user info, string and array.
-Strings, arrays and user info values marked as such are object types (i. e. they have their `SPN_TFLG_OBJECT` flag set in the structure).
+Strings, arrays, functions and user info values marked as such are object types (i. e. they have their `SPN_FLAG_OBJECT` flag set in the structure).
 It means that they are reference counted.
 As an implementation detail, it is reuired that if a native extension funcion returns a value of object type, i. e. a string, an array or an object-typed user info, then it shall own a reference to it (because internally, it will be released